I'm Just A Squeeze-box in an All-Polka Band

 Those of us who have been fortunate enough to play the accordion politely laugh along, but we also know the greater truth; inside this strange machine is a wonderful, sonorous universe, waiting to be explored.
 All it takes are some basic keyboard skills, some coordination, and a strange desire to play polkas and tangos at inappropriate times……..

-Closets all over America are cluttered with accordions from days gone by.
+Closets all over America are cluttered with these instruments from days gone by.
 How did they get there?
 Where did they come from?
 Why won’t we let them out of the closet?
-If you are a baby boomer, your story may be something like this……
+If you are a baby boomer like I am, your story may be something like this……

 I was asked to turn the television off, which I did of course, polite child that I was.
-The salesman was carrying an old, worn suitcase.
-He pulled out a small, red accordion.
-It wasn’t very large; only two octaves or so on the keyboard, and a dozen buttons on the left hand side.
-He asked me if I would like to play.
+The salesman was carrying an old worn suitcase.
+He pulled out a small accordion; it had only two octaves or so on the keyboard, and a dozen buttons on the left-hand side.
+He asked me if I would like to play this instrument.
 It didn’t seem proper to say no, so I let him strap the accordion on to my tiny shoulders.

 The salesman sat me down on the couch and proceeded to guide my fingers over the keyboard.
 Together, we cranked out a deeply moving rendition of Mary Had a Little Lamb in less time than it takes one to read a chapter or two from a Dick and Jane reader.
 With this miracle accomplished, the salesman turned to my mother, and said (with a sense of hucksterism that would rival Dr. Harold Hill in The Music Man,) “Madam, your son is a genius!
 He was born to play the accordion!”